 - University Exchange Programs: Students applying for one of our undergraduate University-Wide Exchange options must complete the Carnegie Mellon University Exchange Application as well as the application for the university exchange program to which they are applying.
 Admissions decisions are made by Carnegie Mellon.

 - Departmental Exchange Programs: The application process is handled by the academic department.

 - Sponsored Study Abroad Programs: Complete the application from the external study abroad program or foreign university and submit it to OIE.
-We will then forward the application to the program with a cover sheet.
 Students are informed of their acceptance directly from the program.
-If the application is submitted online, all supporting documents may be sent through OIE.
+The student should work with OIE to notify the program of their decision to pay through Carnegie Mellon.

 When should I apply?

 Most application deadlines occur early to mid-semester prior to the term abroad.
 Some programs have application deadlines one year in advance.

 Acceptance rates are extremely high for students in good academic standing who choose a study abroad program that match their academic interests and course backgrounds.
 However, some programs fill quickly, so apply early.